-The Office of the Nassau County Comptroller Internship Program was created to cultivate Nassau’s leaders of tomorrow, prevent the ’brain drain’, and tap into the incredible potential of Nassau County’s youth.
-The program, with its dedicated interns, seminars, and carefully cultivated inclusive environment provides students with a full experience of how their local government works.
+The Office of the Nassau County Comptroller Internship Program was created to cultivate Nassau County's leaders of tomorrow, prevent the ’brain drain’ of young adults leaving our County, and tap into the incredible potential of our young adults.
+With its dedicated interns, seminars, and carefully cultivated inclusive environment, the program provides students with a full experience of how their local government operates.

-Applicants should be organized self-starters with a strong attention to detail.
-Specific majors are not required for this internship; however, candidates are required to have strong working knowledge of and experience with Microsoft Excel.
+The intern will assist with a variety of projects and ongoing organizational work.
+Responsibilities include open enrollment follow-up, filing, research, and other assistance with ongoing projects.
+Interns will work primarily in Microsoft Excel.
+Applicants should be organized self-starters with great attention to detail.
+Specific majors are not required for this internship; however, candidates are required to have a strong working knowledge of and experience with Microsoft Excel.

 Primary responsibility focuses on developing engaging content for digital channels, including social media and the County website.
 Interns will create video and written content to drive messaging of the office and assist in other communications activities, including press conferences; monitoring press engagement; cultivating intra-office press clips; and ultimately supporting the messaging of the office by developing engaging content for press, social media, and related channels.
 Prospective interns should be a Communications, Political Science, Public Policy, Videography, Journalism, Media Arts, or other relevant major interested in getting the first-hand experience in government with a passion for creating content and working on short and long-term projects.
 Knowledge of Canva, Microsoft Office, Adobe Creative Suites, and related software is strongly preferred.